acahet/udacity-react-myreads-proj/README.md

     │   ├── add.svg
     │   ├── arrow-back.svg
     │   └── arrow-drop-down.svg
+    ├── pages
+        ├── HomePage
+            ├──HomePage.js # where classnames to render and display shelf with content - if any ├── SearchPage
-    ├── index.css # Global styles.
+            ├──SearchPage.js # the code for the search page is located there ├── index.css # Global styles.
 You probably won't need to change anything here.
     └── index.js # You should not need to modify this file.
 It is used for DOM rendering only.
 ```